Eau Claire Transit

-Eau Claire Transit is a mass transportation provider in the Eau Claire, Wisconsin metropolitan area.
-The system consists of fifteen core routes and primarily serves the cities of Eau Claire and Altoona.
+Eau Claire Transit is a public transportation provider in the Eau Claire, Wisconsin metropolitan area.
+At present, the system consists of sixteen core routes and primarily serves the cities of Eau Claire and Altoona.
 Service frequency varies from thirty minutes to one hour depending on the route and time of day.
 There is no service on Sundays or Saturday evenings.